-g) for event "UPF_EVENT", the UPF event exposure information in the "upfEvents" attribute; and/or
+g) for event "UPF_EVENT", the UPF event exposure information in the "upfEvents" attribute;

-h) for event "QOS_MON", the Application Identifier in the "appIds" of the application for which the QoS flows are to be monitored and an indication within the "defQosSupp" attribute to inform whether the NF service consumer supports to receive QoS Flow performance information for the QoS Flow associated with the default QoS rule if there are no measurements available for the provided Application Identifier included within the "appIds" attribute.
+h) for event "QOS_MON", the Application Identifier in the "appIds" of the application for which the QoS flows are to be monitored and an indication within the "defQosSupp" attribute to inform whether the NF service consumer supports to receive QoS Flow performance information for the QoS Flow associated with the default QoS rule if there are no measurements available for the provided Application Identifier included within the "appIds" attribute; and/or

+i) for event "ENG_USAGE_DATA", the UE Identity within "supi" attribute, and/or the S-NSSAI within the "snssai" attribute and the corresponding DNN information within the "dnn" attribute, and/or the Application Identifier in the "appIds" of the application or the service data flow information within the "flowDescs" for which the uplink/downlink data volume information is collected and notified.

 NOTE 2: Explicit subscription to "UPF_EVENT" and "QOS_MON" events as described in this clause implies the direct notification from the UPF as specified in 3GPP TS 29.564 [26].

+NOTE 3: The user-plane energy consumption information reporting interval from the SMFs is the PLMN-wide configurable starting time and interval T.

 The NsmfEventExposure data structure as request body may also include: